Or Tor Kor Market shooting

-A gunman opened fire on people at the market near a donation point, killing four security guards and a vendor and injuring two women.
+A gunman opened fire on people at the market near a donation center, killing four security guards and a vendor and injuring two women.
 The gunman died of a self-inflicted gunshot wound.

 Background

 Gun ownership rates in Thailand are relatively high for Southeast Asia.
 Thailand has the highest civilian gun ownership rate in Southeast Asia.
 Specifically, it has a rate of 15.1 guns per 100 people.
 Estimates put the number civilian gun owners in the country at more than 10.34 million, while only 6.22 million guns are legally registered.
 Thailand also has the highest number of gun homicides in Southeast Asia, almost 50 percent more gun homicides than the Philippines.
 While Thailand has fairly restrictive laws on gun ownership, gun violence is not unusual and the nation has experienced several deadly mass shootings in recent years.

 Or Tor Kor Market is a large fresh market in Bangkok's Bang Sue district and is located opposite to the Chatuchak Weekend Market.

+On 26 July 2025, Kanthat Pongpaiboonwet opened a donation center for supplies and dried food at the Or Tor Kor Market to send to evacuation centers, as well as to soldiers and police officers on duty during the border clashes between Thailand and Cambodia.